 How Conspiracy Charges Are Defended

 The strongest defenses usually attack the existence of an agreement or the defendant’s knowing participation in it.
-Demonstrating that the defendant performed legitimate work, did not know of any fraudulent purpose, or withdrew from the alleged conspiracy can be decisive.
-Where the government relies heavily on cooperating witnesses, challenging their credibility and motives is often central.
-In multi-defendant cases, separating one client’s conduct from the group is critical to avoid guilt by association.
+Demonstrating that the defendant performed legitimate work, did not know of any fraudulent purpose, or affirmatively withdrew from the alleged conspiracy can be decisive.
+A person who provided ordinary services — billing, marketing, transportation, medical care — without knowledge that they were part of a fraud is not a conspirator simply because others around them were committing crimes.

 Facing a Conspiracy Charge?
 Contact Us